fredsonchaves07/java-data-structures/README.md

-# java-data-structures
+# java-datastructures
-data structures and algorithms in Java
+datastructures and algorithms in Java